White noise. A silence which is total, yet not empty.

 The man frowned, concentrating hard, unable to read on.
 He put the book down in his lap and stared into space, brow furrowed deeply.

-What did it mean, ‘not empty’..?
-How could an expression like that be applied to a thing like silence…?
-Silence was defined as a negation… you could not say what silence WAS, only what it was NOT.
-Silence is defined as an absence of sound.
+What did it mean, ‘not empty’?
+How could an expression like that be applied to a thing like silence? his frown deepened.
+Silence was defined as a negation you could not say what silence WAS, only what it was NOT.
+Silence is defined as the absence of sound.

 ‘Not empty’ was another negation.
 Its opposite would be full.
-Could we say it is full, at least partially…?
-How can a silence be full..?
-And what can it be full of..?
+Could we say it is full, at least partially?
+How can silence be full?
+And what can it be full of?

 He scowled fiercely, deepening his already terrible frown.